camillesuzanne/digitalframeworks-spring2019/assignment2.md

 This year, the Trump administration continues to withhold promised federal grants, stalling light rail, bus and rail improvements -- from Tempe, Arizona to Pittsburgh, Pennsylvania.
 The funding drought has come at a cost for cities and states, forcing local governments to shoulder the costs of essential infrastructure projects, or cancel them.
 I am investigating why the Federal Transit Authority is not distributing Capital Investment Grant Program funds, and what impact these delays have had on grant recipients in 17 states.

 Under the Obama Administration, FTA published data documenting which grants had been obligated, or awarded, to each of these projects.
-However, this information is no longer available.
+Since Trump's inauguration, this information is no longer available.
 Only annual estimates of grants that will be distributed are available.
+This database will track this data.

 ## Data Points